Robotic-Decision-Making-Lab/angler/README.md

 The main features of the project include:

-- Support for developing custom whole-body controllers alongside the existing algorithms like Set-Based Task-Priority Inverse Kinematic (TPIK) control
+- Support for developing custom whole-body controllers alongside the existing control algorithms like Set-Based Task-Priority Inverse Kinematic (TPIK) control
 - Support for developing custom trajectory and motion planning algorithms
 - ArduSub + Gazebo SITL integration for evaluating the performance of your system in a simulation environment